-Sonic X tends to avert this trope particularly in series three, where Molly and Cosmo both die.
+- Sonic X tends to avert this trope particularly in series three, where Molly and Cosmo both die.
 Cosmo's death is long, tragic and beautiful; Molly's not so much, perhaps because she's only in one episode while Cosmo is a character throughout the third series.
 Of course if you watch the 4Kids English dubs you'll walk away thinking they were just Put On A Bus or something.

-The death of Charity Burbage in the Villain Opening Scene of Harry Potter and the Deathly Hallows.
+- The death of Charity Burbage in the Villain Opening Scene of Harry Potter and the Deathly Hallows.
 The previous three books each featured the death of a sympathetic male character and all these deaths were treated with great weight.
 In contrast, Charity Burbage's death was essentially just a plot device to explain why the Muggle Studies position is open this year and she's barely mentioned for the rest of the book (and in the film, she's not mentioned again at all).
 Of course, she had never previously appeared in the series, although she was quickly established as a sympathetic character.
 It's also notable that Snape managed to not lose any sympathy points for allowing her to die as part of maintaining his cover.

-Another subversion in Harry Potter.
+- Another subversion in Harry Potter.
 Snape attempts to get Voldemort to kill James Potter and his son Harry, but spare the mother, Lily, who he loves.
 However, Lily sacrifices her life for Harry instead.
-Dumbledore even gets Snape to admit that he acted as if Men Are the Expendable Gender:
+Dumbledore even gets Snape to admit that he acted as if Men Are The Expendable Gender:

 Anime and Manga

-Variation in Berserk, again.
+- Variation in Berserk, again.
 Casca is considered less expendable than the rest of the Hawks during the Eclipse but not because she's female, but because she is in charge in the absence of Griffith.

-More literally, during the Conviction's Arc, Nina's cowardly and indecisive behaviour in the face of imminent danger, even though she wasn't a main character or anything.
+- More literally, during the Conviction's Arc, Nina's cowardly and indecisive behavior in the face of imminent danger, even though she wasn't a main character or anything.
 Her failure at being useful to the group she was tagging along with (which included a child, Isidro, and a retarded thus truly helpless woman, Casca) and trying to avoid putting herself on the line for everyone's welfare was met with unanimous disapproval.

-In the movie Munich, the Israeli assassins kill a Dutch woman who killed one of their co-workers.
+- In Munich, the Israeli assassins kill a Dutch woman who killed one of their co-workers.
 Although they retain audience sympathy, or at least remain morally ambivalent, that assassination is also portrayed as more noteworthy than the assassinations of numerous male characters and the only assassination that was questioned in-movie, which is especially interesting as she is an amoral hitwoman working for pay and thus arguably morally worse than the ideologically motivated Black September members that make up the other victims.

-In The Sting Hooker begins a relationship with a waitress who (unknown to him and the audience) is actually an assassin contracted by The Irish Mob to kill him.
+- In The Sting Hooker begins a relationship with a waitress who (unknown to him and the audience) is actually an assassin contracted by The Irish Mob to kill him.
 She is killed before she can do it by a bodyguard hired by Gondorff.
 The moment itself is shocking, but there is no angst or condemnation about it - she might as well have been a male hitman.

-While From Paris with Love features a lot more in the way of the heroes killing male mooks, Wax has no trouble shooting and killing a female terrorist and isn't demonised for it.
+- While From Paris with Love features a lot more in the way of the heroes killing male mooks, Wax has no trouble shooting and killing a female terrorist and isn't demonised for it.
 Reese is eventually forced to shoot his fiancee Caroline when she is threatening to trigger a suicide bomb and while he hesitates and it's obviously sad it's presented as absolutely the right thing to do.

 - Red has two villainous female characters: a rocket launcher carrying hitwoman and Cooper's boss CIA agent Cynthia Wilkes who is eventually revealed to be The Dragon.
 Both are killed by male good guys without pause or comment regarding their gender.